ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/capabilities.md

 }
 ```

+## Filtering: Segments

 {% hint style="info" %}
-If this feature is not enabled in the connector definition, users of your connector can still use the search bar in their admin panel.
+If this feature is not enabled in the connector definition, users of your connector can still create segments in both their admin panels and agent customization.
 {% endhint %}

-## Filtering: Segments

 Defining segments from your connectors can be relevant on three situations: